Unentschieden

 Unentschieden (German for "Stalemate") is a board wargame published by Game Designers' Workshop (GDW) in 1973 that simulates combat on the Eastern Front during World War II.
-The game is a expansion of GDW's popular "monster" wargame Drang Nach Osten!, and was the second game in the Europa series that was planned to eventually cover all operations in the European Theatre.
+The game is an expansion of GDW's popular "monster" wargame Drang Nach Osten!, and was the second game in the Europa series that was planned to eventually cover all operations in the European Theatre.

 Contents

 Unentschieden, characterized as a "monster game" because it has more than 1000 counters, is a two-player (or two-team) game that covers operations on the Eastern Front from April 1942 to December 1944.

 Components

 A copy of Drang Nach Osten! is required to play this game, which uses the 1800 counters and four maps from Drang Nach Osten!, and adds another 2100 counters and four more maps.
 The combined maps of both games cover the entire Eastern Front at a scale of 25 km per hex.